DrLex0/print3D-FlexiRex/README.md

 ## Remarks

-* This model was designed using a mesh-based program.
+* This model was designed using Blender, which is a mesh-based program.
 Mesh-based models cannot be generally converted into a volume-based representation as used by technical CAD programs, so please don't ask me for a STEP file or whatever other CAD format of this model, because there is none.
 If you want to modify the model, the most sensible approach is to use a mesh-based editor.
+* The Blender source file is available (requires 2.92 or newer).
+The model is constructed using Boolean operators and will not be entirely clean when merely applying the operations.
+(This is because some of the surfaces in union operations are coplanar, which is generally a bad idea but difficult to avoid in this case.)
+Especially if you plan to further edit the mesh after applying the Booleans, I recommend to clean it up first.

 ## Hinge Design